pomerium/pomerium/docs/reference/readme.md

 - Type: map of `strings` key value pairs
 - Optional

 Set Response Headers allows you to set static values for the given response headers.
+These headers will take precedence over the global `set_response_headers`.

 ### Rewrite Response Headers